 These abbreviated plans can serve as the impetus for a conservation implementation project; however, they can also be used to guide the process necessary when a watershed isn't quite ready for implementation.
 For instance, when a water quality problem or concern has been recognized, but little information exists on causes and sources, a plan could be drafted that identified the types, amount, cost of data collection, and perhaps water quality modeling that would be required to develop a full watershed based plan that was ready for conservation implementation.
-When a group of stakeholders couldn't reach consensus on how to achieve success, an abbreviated plan could be drafted that describes the collection of the information they felt they would need in order to reach a consensus and then develop a full implementation plan.
+In the event a group of stakeholders are not able to reach a consensus on how to achieve success, additional information could be drafted into an abbreviated plan in an effort to develop a full implementation plan.